gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

 Type and field descriptions are used as documentation in frontend clients like GraphiQL, and may also be used while generating API documentation websites.
 As such, maintaining good quality element descriptions is quite important, yet becomes extremely difficult as overlapping types and fields are spread across services maintained by different teams.
 How do we ensure that a robust "official" description in one service is not overridden by a shallow description added elsewhere in the future?

 One approach is to concatenate descriptions from across services.
-While this works, it often makes for repetitive and/or disorganized composites.
-A better solution may be to devise a system that annotates around canonical descriptions, for example:
+While this works, it often makes for a repetitive and/or disorganized aggregate.
+A better solution may be to annotate around a canonical description, for example:

 ```graphql
 # IGNORE - documented in Accounts service